pnp/powerapps-samples/README.md

 # Power Apps Samples

-> TODO: Update the text here

 This repository contains community samples that demonstrate different usage patterns for Power Apps.

-> We do welcome community contributions to the samples folder in this repository for demonstrating different use cases with Power Apps.
+> We welcome community contributions to the `samples` folder in this repository for demonstrating different use cases with Power Apps.

 ## Have issues or questions?